wmedders21/intro_to_testing/README.md

 RSpec is the testing framework that you will use during your time at Turing.
 This repository is used in conjunction with the `intro_to_testing` lesson and slides.

+You will need to `clone` this repository to your local.

 We will work with the files in this order:
  - `interaction/practice.md` to reference the interaction pattern used in lesson.
  - `spec/student_spec.rb` to write tests first.